Cost of Living in Armenia 2026: Yerevan Expenses Guide

 budget friendly armenian travel rentals

-You can save a lot by choosing rentals outside central Yerevan or in smaller cities like Gyumri or Vanadzor, where studios and small houses often run €15–€40 a night versus €25–€70 in the capital.
+You can save a lot by choosing rentals outside central Yerevan or in smaller cities like Gyumri or Vanadzor.
+Studios and small houses often run €15–€40 a night there versus €25–€70 in the capital.

-Book on local platforms, ask for weekly or long-week discounts, and confirm utilities and internet are included to avoid surprise costs.
+Book on local platforms.
+Ask for weekly or long-week discounts.
+Confirm utilities and internet are included to avoid surprise costs.

 Finding Cheap Rentals

-Use local platforms and Numbeo/Expatistan for price checks, prefer locally managed flats over international chains, and book off-peak.
+Use local platforms and Numbeo/Expatistan for price checks.
+Prefer locally managed flats over international chains.
+Book off-peak.

-Always confirm cleaning and service fees before booking, since they can push a budget stay above your €20–€30 target.
+Always confirm cleaning and service fees before booking.
+They can push a budget stay above your €20–€30 target.

 Saving on Transport

 After locking in a cheap rental, cut daily expenses by leaning on Yerevan’s very inexpensive public transport and selective taxi use.
-Buy single 100 AMD tickets for occasional trips; grab a 15–30 day pass (≈4,000 AMD) if you’ll commute daily — it’s far cheaper than repeated taxis.
+Buy single 150 AMD tickets for occasional trips.
+Grab a 15–30 day pass (≈9,000 AMD) if you commute daily.
+It is far cheaper than repeated taxis.

-For short hops use ride-share or taxis (8 km ≈1,500–2,000 AMD), but check apps and agree on airport fares to avoid surprises.
-For intercity travel choose marshrutkas and regional trains: they’re a fraction of private transfers and make day trips to Gyumri or Vanadzor affordable.
+For short hops, use ride-share or taxis (8 km ≈1,500–2,000 AMD).
+Check apps and agree on airport fares to avoid surprises.
+For intercity travel, choose marshrutkas and regional trains.
+They are a fraction of private transfers and make day trips to Gyumri or Vanadzor affordable.

 When renting short-term, prioritize locations near metro or main bus routes.

-In summer, consider scooter or shared bikes; driving costs include gas (~2,044 AMD/gal).
+In summer, consider scooter or shared bikes.
+Driving costs include gas (~2,006 AMD/gal).

 Frequently Asked Questions